Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 If you’re willing to make it work for you, the Magic Key is definitely worth it.

-As someone local to the parks, I love the flexibility of going for a quick morning visit, leaving before lunch, or popping in for a dinner date and a ride or two on a weeknight.
+As someone local to Disney parks, I love the flexibility of going for a quick morning visit, leaving before lunch, or popping in for a dinner date and a ride or two on a weeknight.

-The reservation availability and block-out dates for the Believe Key (the pass I have), make it easy to go for same-day or casual visits.
+The reservation availability and block-out dates for the Believe Key (the pass I have) make it easy to go for same-day or casual visits.

 And it also gives me the ability to easily join friends or family on their vacations to the Disneyland Resort.